MiDataInt/mdi-apps-framework/docs/overview.md

-If you are experienced at something not yet represented in the framework - e.g., a general purpose widget library or an optimized approach to data handling - please consider adding standardized code for others to use as follows:
+If you are experienced at something not yet represented in the framework - e.g., a general purpose widget library or an optimized approach to data handling - please consider adding standardized code for others to use:

 - fork the
 [mdi-apps-framework repository](https://github.com/MiDataInt/mdi-apps-framework)